-The Intellivision was created by Mattel Electronics and released nationwide in 1980, with Las Vegas Poker & Blackjack as the pack-in game.
+The Intellivision was created by Mattel Electronics and released nationwide in 1980 (the system was previously test marketed in the Fresno, CA area in December 1979), with Las Vegas Poker & Blackjack as the pack-in game.
 In late 1982, the pack-in was changed to Astrosmash.
 Most of the marketing campaign focused on comparing the Intellivision to the Atari 2600, demonstrating the Intellivision's graphical and technological superiority.

 Although the Intellivision was more powerful, it was never as popular as the Atari 2600, which had more popular games because developers were more interested in exploring the possibilities of the 2600's capabilities.
 Due to excessive competition in the console market that brought about the "video game crash" of 1983, game sales for the Intellivision tanked, and in 1984 Mattel Electronics was shut down by its parent company Mattel.
 The rights to the Intellivision name brand and its games were eventually bought by INTV Corporation, who made new consoles and introduced new games slowly over time.
 Production on Intellivision consoles ceased permanently in 1991.

 The Intellivoice was a peripheral developed by Mattel Electronics in conjunction with General Instruments.
 It used G.I.'s SP0256 Narrator speech synthesis chip.
 Released in 1982, the peripheral sold very poorly and as such only 5 games were ever supported.
 The original retail price of the unit was $100.